robcrocombe/api-server/README.md

 All applications, including the [CS Blogs website](http://csblogs.com) go through this API.

 ## Building and Running Locally
-If you're interested in how exactly building the docker image and running a container works read the deep dive, otherwise skip straight to the TL;DR.
+If you're interested in how exactly building the docker image and running a container works read the deep dive, otherwise skip straight to the Docker compose section.

 ### Deep Dive